Innovative support for local early music performers

 To qualify for support, you must be planning a public event that features music from the Middle Ages, Renaissance or Baroque periods.
 No audition is required.
 We want to encourage musicians of all levels and experience.

 Financial assistance will be limited to an annual (June through May) funded total, and granted on a first-come-first-serve basis (see details in the documentation package).

 We welcome applications all year round.
 Please contact us to request a documentation package:

-Sunday, July 10, 7pm at St. Barnabas Anglican Church (Belmont and Begbie)
+St. Barnabas Anglican Church (Belmont and Begbie)

 The Salt Spring Baroque Music Society presented two sold-out performances of Summer Baroque in the Trees in August 2021, with Carolyn Hatch (baroque violin), Edgar Bridwell (baroque violin & guitar), Kerry Graham (baroque bassoon & recorder) & Anne Duranceau (viola da gamba & hackbrett).